mendix/docs/content/en/docs/refguide/modeling/menus/help-menu/profiling.md

 ## 1 Introduction

-To investigate performance issues that are reproduced on your local machine, it’s possible to run a performance profiler session from within Studio-Pro, without the need to install the actual profiler on your machine.
-A report of the session is written to disk, and you can ship this report to the Mendix Support teams, after which our developers can load it on their machines & investigate the performance issues you experience locally.
+To investigate performance issues that are reproduced on your local machine, you can run a performance profiler session from within Studio Pro without installing the actual profiler on your machine.
+This session generates a report written to disk, which you can then send to the Mendix Support teams.
+Mendix developers will load this report on their machines to investigate the performance issues you experienced locally.

-This feature can be reached from the 'Help' menu -> 'Support Tools' -> 'Profiling':
+This feature can be reached by clicking **Help** > **Support Tools** > **Profiling**:

 {{< figure src="/attachments/howto/monitoring-troubleshooting/profiling/profiling-menu.png" class="no-border" >}}

-This how-to teaches you how to start and stop a performance profiler session.

 ## 2 Run (start and stop) a performance profiler session